Wood-Grilled Pizza: Pizza or Flatbread?

 In a city with so much water, there are sadly few restaurants with a water view worth a visit.
 Thankfully, chef Ken Vedrinski took his modern Italian fare to the beach in 2013.
 What better way is there to enjoy perfectly cooked scallops and tender pasta with a crisp white, if not in view of the dunes and the ocean beyond on Sullivan’s Island?
 Right, we didn’t think so.

-There’s always room in Charleston for one more raw bar, and although this one has just opened, it’s filling a nice niche for the progressive dinner set.
+There’s always room in Charleston for one more raw bar, and The Darling fills a nice niche for the progressive dinner set.
 Care to have some oysters and wine while you walk to the next course?
 This is your spot.
-But that doesn’t mean you can’t sit in the gorgeously designed space for an all-evening affair.
+That doesn’t mean you can’t sit in the gorgeously designed space for an all-evening affair, though.
 The creole shrimp is a go-to add-on with the requisite oysters, but here's a tip: always go for a variety, since this place has a solid rotating selection.

 Heavenly things happen at EVO (Extra Virgin Oven) Pizzeria: pistachios become homemade pesto, daily made dough blisters beautifully in the wood ovens, and local beers flow constantly.
 Then there's the Pork Trifecta pizza: an incredible trio of house-made sausage, pepperoni, and bacon atop red sauce, cheese, and a chewy crust.
 Honestly, one bite of that crust and you'll understand why people drive from Johns Island to get a table.
 It's just that good.

-This restaurant is beyond the hype; it is consistently one of the best in Charleston.
+This restaurant is beyond the hype; it’s consistently one of the best in Charleston.
 And with Jason Stanhope, winner of the 2015 James Beard Southeast Best Chef award, as its executive chef, it hasn’t missed a beat.
 Stanhope’s elegant approach to Lowcountry ingredients highlights his excellent learning skills under mentor chef Mike Lata.
-Right now, don’t miss the wreckfish, served with butternut squash & Marcona almonds.
+Right now, don’t miss the wreckfish, served with sea island red pea pomodoro.